paul-hammant/tbd/exampleSite/content/getting-started/index.md

 ### Adding a GitHub and Twitter account

-If you have a GitHub and/or Twitter account, you can add links to your accounts to the drawer by setting the variables `author.github` and `author.twitter` respectively:
+If you have a GitHub and/or Twitter account, you can add links to your accounts to the drawer by setting the variables `github` and `twitter` respectively:

 ``` toml
 [social]